richardydong/bluegreen/README.md

 > As a side note, I'm working on parameterizing this more so that the following isn't as tedious.
 <br>

-# How To Set This Up
+# How To Set This Up In Your Own Repository
 + You need internet connectivity for this...
 I'm working on making this completely offline, so more to come there.
 + __Fork this specific repo branch (ocp33-pipeline)!__ You'll want to be able to make code changes and roll them out across environments.
 Alternatively, you can just use this one (it's the default).
 The pipeline expects the app to be called 'bluegreen' for now.
 I'm hoping to parameterize this as well soon.
-+ __Edit and commit__ the ruby-mysql-app-pipeline-bc.yml file so that the git uri on line 10 points to your fork.
++ __Edit and commit__ the bluegreen-pipeline-bc.yml file so that the git uri on line 10 points to your fork.
++ __Edit and commit__ the pipeline-setup.sh file so that it points to your bluegreen-pipeline-bc.yml file.
-+ Clone your repository locally ... note in the example below I'm cloning my branch.
++ Optionally, clone your repository locally ... note in the example below I'm cloning my branch.
 If you've forked my branch into your master, you can leave the -b flag out.

 ```
 git clone https://github.com/tariq-islam/bluegreen -b ocp33-pipeline